sashikaR/jwt-preProcessor/README.md

 #### 1. Install Plugin
-    a - Download the jar file and copy it into your <your-jmeter-folder>/lib/ext location and restart the jmeter.
+    a - Download the jar file and copy it into your <your-jmeter-folder>/lib/ext location and restart the Jmeter.
     c - Download the project and execute mvn clean package command and it will build the jar in the target.
         Note - You need to install Java and Maven in your development environment.
-This plugin is build and tested in JDK 17 and Jmeter 5.5 and 5.6 versions.
+This plugin is built and tested in JDK 17 and Jmeter 5.5 and 5.6 versions.

 #### 2. Add JWT-PreProcessor into the HTTP sampler